MNieginski/FoodTracker/PLANNING.md

 With the use of another API users will be able to find recipes for meals, and when selected, will add nutritional info to the page

-With use of AuthO, users will be able to log-in and save their tracked content
+With use of AuthO, users will be able to log-in and see only their tracked content

+Ability to save foods, to a specific day.

+Updating and Deleting of individual foods.